Farinata (chickpea flatbread) with zucchini and onions

 In a bowl, mix the chickpea flour with water, salt and a tablespoon of oil with a whisk.
 Continue until the mixture is smooth and frothy, with no lumps.
 Transfer it to the pan, over the vegetables.

-Cook over medium heat until the chickpea mixture is dry on the surface.
+Cook over medium heat until the chickpea mixture is dry on the surface (you can use a glass lid to cover the top: it will ensure every part is cooked thoroughly).
 Now turn the farinata, helping yourself with a plate.
 Transfer it to the pan on the other side and cook for a few minutes, until the surface is crispy.
 Move to a plate.

 In the pan, sauté a few fresh rosemary needles, then sprinkle them over the surface of the farinata and serve immediately.
 It should be eaten hot!

 Did you like my recipe?
 Subscribe to my monthly newsletter and get every month 4 new Italian recipes, tested during my cooking classes, using seasonal ingredients.

 - the e-book I’ve created for you about the must-have Italian ingredients to create the magic in your kitchen

 - fact sheets on the ingredients of Italian cuisine, how to recognize the quality ones and how to use them

 - updates on all my events, tastings and coming cooking classes.